AntonIlin81/TikApp/README.md

 # TikApp
-This is just examole code of popular IOS app TikTok in process.....
+This is just example code of popular IOS app TikTok in process.....